Malaria – Diagnosis, Symptoms, and Treatment

 - Body aches – myalgias & arthralgias

 Severe forms of malaria can be complicated by low glucose levels (hypoglycemia), metabolic acidosis, kidney failure, fluid in the lungs (pulmonary edema), anemia, and liver abnormalities.
-Children often develop seizure and coma.
+Children often develop seizures and coma.

 Malaria Medication and Prevention

-Individuals traveling to endemic regions may also benefit from prophylactic treatment with antimalarial drugs – these drugs are used for chemoprophylaxis as well as therapeutic treatment of malaria depending on the dosing schedule.
+Individuals traveling to endemic regions may also benefit from prophylactic treatment with antimalarial drugs.
+These drugs are used for chemoprophylaxis as well as treatment of malaria depends on the dosing schedule.